top of page

 • Meet new people

-• Establish a mindset that is not set on nonsense rules ( ex: I only buy coffee from one coffee shop only)
+• Establish a mindset that is not set on nonsense rules ( ex: I only buy coffee from one coffee shop)

 • Once a year get rid of a "good/right" idea and or belief by asking why three times